About CCIDS

 Dissemination of Resources

-CCIDS implements the principles of universal design in the development of publications, products, presentations, resources, curricula and virtual environments to meet the needs of multiple and diverse audiences and disseminates scholarly and community resources through our website and our Resource Center.
-See Resources for more information.
+CCIDS implements the principles of universal design in the development of publications, products, presentations, resources, curricula and virtual environments to meet the needs of multiple and diverse audiences and disseminates scholarly and community resources through our website, workshop and events.
+Please follow the link to our Featured Resources page which contains twelve categories of resources from the University of Maine Center for Community Inclusion and Disability Studies, and other trusted sources including state and community partners, national network partners (UCEDDs and LENDs), state and national self-advocacy organizations, and various federal agencies.

 CCIDS Mission